 Both CAPM and APT are asset pricing models, but they differ fundamentally in approach.
 Understanding when to use each model helps practitioners choose the right tool for their analysis.

-A high-growth software company has beta of 1.35.
-With risk-free rate of 4.25% and market risk premium of 5.5%.
+A mid-cap SaaS company has a levered beta of 1.35 (typical for software, which ranges from 1.2-1.5 per Damodaran's January 2026 data).
+With a risk-free rate of 4.25% (US 10-year Treasury, April 2026) and a market risk premium of 5.5%:

 Expected Return = 4.25% + 1.2 x 5.5% = 10.85%